pjcozzi/Articles/CIS565/GitHubRepo/README.md

 ![](Figures/deferreddebug0.jpg)
 ![](Figures/deferreddebug1.jpg)

 For some projects, the only visual output will be debug views.
-In Jeremy and Danny's spatial data structure project, this screenshot shows nearest neighbor search.
+In Jeremy and Danny's spatial data structure project, this screenshot shows nearest neighbor search:

 ![](Figures/nearest.png)